avenix/ARC-Tutorial/README.md

 mex -setup C++
 makeosmex
 ```

-*Note: if set a breakpoint and run the code line by line, then you can see the runtime values by hovering the mouse on top of the variables.*
+*Note: I suggest you to set a breakpoint, run the code line by line and see the runtime values by hovering the mouse on top of each variable.*

 ## References
 1. A toolkit to develop wearable device applications: https://github.com/avenix/WDK